College of Agriculture, Food and Environmental Sciences

 Cal Poly Student Fabrication Labs

 The Cal Poly Student Fabrication Labs, run by the Mechanical Engineering Department for the College of Engineering, have been a vital part of Cal Poly's Learn by Doing model for decades.
-Even though the use of these shops are predominently utilized by students from the College of Engineering, they are open to all Cal Poly students and do attract students from all of the colleges.
+Even though the use of these shops are predominantly utilized by students from the College of Engineering, they are open to all Cal Poly students and do attract students from all of the colleges.
 Many student clubs such as the SAE supported racing clubs, the SCE Steel Bridge Club, the ASME Human Powered Vehicle Club, the Robotics Club, Engineers Without Borders, Engineering World Health, and various engineering courses, that build hardware, rely this critical resource to assure their success.

 Collaboration for Holistic Indian Rural Upliftment (CHIRU)

-As a multidisciplinary group of students, we intend to remedy the social and economic inequality of clean water distribution in India by recognizing and addressing the present infrastructural and health problems over a five- to ten-year commitment.
+As a multidisciplinary group of students, we intend to remedy the social and economic inequality of clean water distribution in India by recognizing and addressing the present infrastructure and health problems over a five- to ten-year commitment.
 Through research, travel, and implementation, students will gain a global perspective on contemporary issues facing a different culture.
 This learn-by-doing project allows students to act as global citizens by taking part in an intercultural exchange and immersing themselves completely in a foreign community.
 Students and faculty will travel to the village of Sainji, India (Uttarakhand) to improve the lives of villagers and culturally enrich Cal Poly students.
 All other costs will be covered through other means.

 Community Engineering Projects Team